ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 Further, Platform permission models can restrict access to BLE scan data.
 For example, Android requires coarse or fine location permissions to perform BLE scanning, and users may revoke these permissions.
 Additionally, radio coexistence (BLE and Wi-Fi sharing the 2.4 GHz band) can impact BLE performance, especially on Devices with shared chipsets.
 User interface constraints, especially on wearables, may also limit how users receive or interact with tracking alerts.

-Processing and memory constraints are another limiting factor, particularly for low-end mobile Devices and embedded systems.
+Processing and memory constraints are another limiting factor, particularly for low-end mobile Devices and Tags.
 Continuous scanning and anomaly detection algorithms, especially those relying on machine learning-based threat detection, require substantial processing power and RAM.
 Devices with limited computational resources may struggle to maintain effective real-time detection without degrading overall performance.
 Ensuring that detection mechanisms remain lightweight and optimized for constrained environments is essential.

 Connectivity limitations introduce additional challenges.
 Some Unwanted Tracking detection mechanisms rely on cloud-based lookups to verify Tag identities and share threat intelligence.
 However, users in offline environments, such as those in airplane mode, rural areas with limited connectivity, or secure facilities with network restrictions, may be unable to access these services.
 In such cases, detection must rely on local scanning and offline heuristics rather than real-time cloud-based verification.